andyli/blog/content/posts/2010/2010-08-03_using-jquery-in-haxe.md

 and then add `-lib jQueryExtern` in the hxml.

-OR, you can download the cutting edge version from github:
+OR, you can download the cutting edge version from Github:
 <http://github.com/andyli/jQueryExternForHaxe>, extract and place
 "JQuery.hx" (optionally with the "jQueryPlugins" folder) into your project source directory.